Update: Application closed – we are no longer accepting submissions for summer 2022.

 Interns will work closely with the lab manager, graduate students, postdoctoral fellows, and each other, and will meet with Professor Srinivasan to discuss their research.
 Interns will be involved in many facets of the research process, such as: assisting with data collection, working on stimuli creation and preparation of study materials, reading relevant theoretical and empirical papers, recruiting participants, and processing or analyzing data.
 Interns will also have the opportunity to test participants at preschools or children’s museums in the Bay Area (pending COVID-19 regulations).
 Lastly, interns will attend weekly lab meetings and reading groups to discuss the theory behind research projects, and will have the opportunity to present on the projects they are assigned during the internship.
 We hope that interns will come away from these activities with an enriched understanding of language and cognitive development.

-This is a 9 week internship program that requires 30 hours of work per week, and may be conducted remotely this year depending on public health guidelines concerning the COVID-19 pandemic.
-The program runs from May 31st – July 29th 2022 and is unpaid.
+This is a 9 week internship program that requires 30 hours of work per week.
+The program runs from May 31st – July 29th 2022.
 We are willing to accommodate a slightly later start date (~June 15th or so at the latest) if you are on the quarter system or if your school semester ends after May 31st.
 We recommend applicants apply for outside funding, but will provide a stipend of $3375 to those who are not able to secure funding.
-Please note that we are unable to assist in finding or providing housing in the Bay Area (if the internship is able to be held in person.
-If remote, interns do not need to move to the Bay Area).
+Please note that we are unable to assist in finding or providing housing in the Bay Area.

 Who Should Apply?